+impact of methods of reimbursement for participation

 As each method is discussed we will ask them to project the risks and burdens, and clarify in terms of magnitude and probability of the bad outcome occurring.
 We will ask them to clarify how these perceived risks and burdens influence their decision.
 We will present the group with recruitment scenarios for discussion to make sure that a variety of themes are adequately covered including privacy, intrusiveness, and burden to self and family.